JT992/clocktower-homebrew-stuff/scripts/jinxes/OurFleshDeceivesUs.md

 **Sleeper** + **Lunatic**:
 - A Minion learns who the Lunatic is if the Demon is a Sleeper.
 The Lunatic's choices do not get shared.
 - The Lunatic cannot be a Sleeper (they cannot draw a good character token).

+**Sleeper** + **Scarlet Woman**:
+- If the Sleeper dies and the Scarlet Woman becomes the Demon, the Scarlet Woman registers as a Demon from now on but remains the Scarlet Woman.
+They wake each night when the Scarlet Woman should wake.